Barleead/Exoplanets/README.md

 **Interpretation of the data**

 There is a great deal of information on the internet concerning Exoplanets.
-The small amount of data I have worked with shows that there are differences in the information presented depending on points of reference: the radius of the Earth and Sun for example.
+The small amount of data I have worked with shows that the differences in the information presented is dependent upon points of reference: the radius of the Earth and Sun for example.
 The source of the data is filtered through other known data and can be approximations.
-Please refer to project visualizations at [my public Tableau.](https://public.tableau.com/app/profile/barbara.adkins/vizzes)  After opening the dashboard, click on "View on Tableau Public"  and each visualization has its own tab.
+Please refer to project visualizations at [my public Tableau.](https://public.tableau.com/app/profile/barbara.adkins/vizzes)  After opening the dashboard, click on "View on Tableau Public"  and each visualization is displayed on its own tab.
+After running the project and viewing my visualizations, you will be able to answer the questions which were posed above.

 **Resources**